khaliqzohaib92/UMLChart/README.md

   <img src="https://github.com/khaliqzohaib92/UMLChart/blob/master/project_gif/umlchart_resize.gif" width="600" height="auto" align="center"/>
 </h1>

-After selecting a shape form the sidebar user can resize the shape by dragging the shape from any corner.
+After selecting a shape form the sidebar user can resize the shape by dragging the it from any corner.

 To implement this feature the directions were: